ryanmimrie/ryanmimrie.github.io/microbio.md

             <div>High</div>
         </div>
     </div>

-#### Butyrate Production
-<div style="font-size: 0.95em;">This metric measures the capacity of your gut microbiome to produce butyrate, a beneficial short-chain fatty acid.
-Higher values indicate a greater potential for butyrate production, which is important for colon health, reducing inflammation, and supporting the gut barrier.</div>

-#### Bile Acid Metabolism
-<div style="font-size: 0.95em;">This metric assesses the ability of your gut microbiome to metabolize bile acids.
-Efficient bile acid metabolism is crucial for fat digestion and maintaining a balanced gut environment.
-Higher values suggest a more effective bile acid metabolism process in your gut.</div>

-#### Fibre Degradation
-<div style="font-size: 0.95em;">This metric measures the ability of your gut microbiome to break down dietary fibre into beneficial compounds like short-chain fatty acids.
-Higher values indicate a greater potential for fibre degradation, which supports digestive health and overall gut function.</div>

-#### Vitamin Production
-<div style="font-size: 0.95em;">This metric assesses the capacity of your gut microbiome to synthesize essential vitamins, such as vitamin B12 and vitamin K. Higher values suggest a more robust potential for vitamin production, which is vital for various bodily functions, including energy metabolism and blood clotting.</div>

-#### Methane Production
-<div style="font-size: 0.95em;">This metric evaluates the potential of your gut microbiome to produce methane, a gas that can influence gut motility and may be associated with conditions like constipation.
-Balanced values are ideal, as both high and low methane production can have different health implications.</div>

 #### Pathogen Defence
 <div style="font-size: 0.95em;">This metric indicates the presence of beneficial bacteria in your gut microbiome that can outcompete and inhibit harmful pathogens.
 Higher values suggest a stronger defence mechanism against infections and gut-related illnesses.</div>